cosmic-lang/cosmic/docs/basics.md

   - i32, int, char, MyStructure.
 Types are values in `Ruka`
 - `moduleid`
   - Namespaces
+- `error`
 - `range`
   - 0..10, 5..=15
 - `tag`
   - :quick :skip
   - Polymorphic enumerations, i.e. don't need to be part of a type.
-  - Also used for identifiers, when used for identifiers the ":" can be ommited.
+  - Also used for tagifiers, when used for identifiers the ":" can be ommited.
   - When used for map keys, the ":" is moved to the rhs
   - When types are specified for bindings, the ":" is moved to the rhs
 - `anytype`